mozilla/activate.mozilla.community/_pages/impactform.md

 <div class="form-head">
 	<h2> How was it? </h2>
-	<P>Thanks for coming!
-We would love to hear your thoughts about the event you just participated in so we can do even better in the future. </P>
+	<p>Thanks for coming!
+We would love to hear your thoughts about the event you just participated in so we can do even better in the future.
+Answers from this form will be saved in a Google Form response sheet.</p>
 </div>

 {% include formcontent.html %}